 The exhaust system on your vehicle has a catalytic converter which converts toxic gases to less toxic ones.
 The catalytic converter can fail because it has been clogged for various reasons and can decrease your vehicle’s performance.
 All motor vehicles which runs on fuel has a catalytic converter these days.
 This is an essential part of the exhaust and you might get a costly ticket just for it.

-The emission of your car can release harmful gases because it’s clogged.
+The emission of your car can release harmful gases because it’s clogging.
 So it’s advisable to change or get it unclogged by a professional mechanic.
-As you cannot inspect it directly, there is no way to tell if it’s clogged or not.
+As you cannot inspect it directly, there is no way to tell if it’s clogging or not.

 But it will show symptoms.
 In this article we will show you what sort of symptoms your car will show if the cat is clogged.
 Be sure to diagnose if you suspect and find these symptoms as it can cause damage to your engine and the debris will cause external damage.